Hot joints and oxidisation are common problems when inspecting electrical connections in your trailer plugs and inside a caravan.

-Before replacing the connectors make sure your brake cabling is 5 or 6mm to ensure 12v under load, at your magnet.
+Before replacing the connectors, make sure your brake cabling is 5 or 6mm to ensure 12v is under load at your magnet.

-There is more, later in this article about how to correctly install a trailer plug or socket.
+There is more later in this article about how to install a trailer plug or socket correctly.
 Most plugs are installed incorrectly.
 A few commonsense procedures will ensure your connections last for as long as you own your rig.

 The electrical connection inside caravans is likely to be covered by Australian Standards AS3001.
 My old electrical days tell me, Double Insulated 2.5mm cable is used for power and up to 1.5mm for lightning.

 Double pole switches are to be used on all power points and light switches.